 News coverage is not simply a public interest activity.
 Like entertainment media, news producers earn profits through advertising.
-Thus, news media need to deliver stories that will attract viewers, and, therefore attract viewers, and therefore, viewers preferences significantly influence the types of news stories presented.
+Thus, news media need to deliver stories that will attract viewers and, therefore, viewer preferences significantly influence the types of news stories presented.
 In addition, advertisers are important to News media.
 Though it is not very common, negative news stories about specific companies or government agencies may lead to retaliation in the form of cancelling advertisement or threatening law suits.